arpitgupta1990/Passport-JWT-based-Authentication/README.md

   For installing all packages use:
   `npm install` <br />
 ## Running the development server
-   Notes: Please ensure that mongo server is running `npm run dev`
+   Notes: Please ensure that mongo server is running <br />
+  `npm run dev`
 ## Running the tests
   `npm run test`